 Changes to this Privacy Policy

 We reserve the right to modify this Privacy Policy at any time.
 If we make material changes to this Privacy Policy, we will notify you by updating the date of this Privacy Policy and posting it on the Service or other appropriate means.
 Any modifications to this Privacy Policy will be effective upon our posting the modified version (or as otherwise indicated at the time of posting).
-In all cases, your use of the Service after the effective date of any modified Privacy Policy indicates your acknowledging that the modified Privacy Policy applies to your interactions with the Service and our business.
+In all cases, your use of the Service after the effective date of any modified Privacy Policy indicates that you acknowledge that the modified Privacy Policy applies to your interactions with the Service and our business.